OpenGL Rim Shader

 the contribution of the rim shading to be bigger when the angles are bigger,

-we will use 1.0 - dot(normal, eye_vector)
+we will use 1.0 - dot(normal, eye_vector).
+The 1.0 - part is necessary to

 make sure that the value will be bigger when the angle is bigger.
 E.g. when